Abdominal Aortic Aneurysm (AAA)

 • people who’ve already been treated for an AAA

-The video below walks you through what a AAA screening appointment entails.
-Its only a few minutes long and may answer any questions you may have:
+The video below walks you through a typical AAA screening appointment.
+It’s only a few minutes long and may answer any questions you may have:

 Below are some recent press release about the service, to read more click below: